 The entire cast gets one in season 2 episode 21 when they finally take down Sabrac, complete with an utterly awesome Theme Music Power-Up.

 Episode 13 in the first season give us two Crowning Moments Of Awesome, Shana's My Name Is Inigo Montoya and Margery Daw's Big Damn Heroes scene, both of them the turning point in their respective battles.

 Tenmoku Ikko fighting his way to Shana, taking out Fecor (and cutting through Magnesia!) in the process.

-Wilhelmina, Rebecca and Khamsin's fight with Sabrac.
-He proceeds to take them 3-on-1, Implacable Man-style, wounds Wilhelmine and Rebecca, and No Sells an attempt to beat him the same way as beforenote By removing his body from the ground and destroying it by binding the surroundings to his body.
+Wilhelmina, Rebecca, and Khamsin's fight with Sabrac.
+He proceeds to take them 3-on-1, Implacable Man-style, wounds Wilhelmina and Rebecca, and No Sells an attempt to beat him the same way as beforenote By removing his body from the ground and destroying it by binding the surroundings to his body.

 That scene with Shana going into a rampage while attacking Snake of the Festival Yuji with her trademark Tsundere BAKA! qualifies as this is the first time in this season that she let go of her bottled feelings (since Episode 4) and her stoic facade that she's been wearing all the time.